 The CMA's jurisdiction to review a completed merger also has a temporal element.
 The CMA can open a second-phase investigation at any time up to four months from the date of completion of the transaction, or from the date on which facts about the transaction became public (e.g. when it is announced, or when it receives significant press coverage in the national or trade press), whichever is the later.

 Different jurisdictional thresholds apply to qualifying transactions involving:

 - newspaper publishers or broadcasters, where one of the parties to the transaction supplies or provides at least 25% of the newspapers of a particular type, or 25% of the broadcasting of any description (as the case may be), in the UK or a substantial part of the UK.

 These transactions can be subject to an investigation by the CMA at the request of a government minister – the Secretary of State for Business, Energy and Industrial Strategy – even if they fall below the turnover and market share thresholds that apply to all other transactions.
-The investigation will be into public interest consideration specified by the Secretary of State (see paragraph 4.3 below), with whom the final decision on those considerations rests.
+The investigation will be into public interest consideration specified by the Secretary of State (see section 15 below), with whom the final decision on those considerations rests.
 If the 'normal' jurisdictional thresholds are met, the CMA may also investigate and decide upon the competitive effects of the transaction.